An Administrative Law Approach to Criminal Justice Reform

-A student Note written by fellow Cornell Law student Greg Mina and myself, tentatively titled Clowning Around with Final Agency Action: How Standing Can Chart the Course for A Pragmatic Approach, was recently selected by the Cornell Journal of Law and Public Policy for publication.
+A student Note written by fellow Cornell Law student Greg Mina and myself, titled Clowning Around with Final Agency Action, was recently selected by the Cornell Journal of Law and Public Policy for publication.
 The Note attempts to draw attention to the tightening of final agency action requirements in several federal circuits.

 One issue that my co-author and I wish we could have discussed in more detail is the rise of so-called “fusion centers.”
 One major criticism of the national security infrastructure following the 9/11 attacks was that government agencies were too insulated from one another.
 In the lead up to the attacks, federal agencies failed to aggregate their information and coordinate their efforts.
 Congress responded with several pieces of legislation that established fusion centers, and federal law enforcement implored states to establish their own fusion centers.
 At the federal level, the centers were sub-agencies tasked with aggregating information in the areas of national security, criminal justice, and immigration.
 These centers would then share their aggregated reports with federal agencies, state fusion centers, and local law enforcement.